trungnt13/trungnt13/README.md

 Occasionally, I free my mind by climbing the mountains :mount_fuji:, and I am also an avid reader of mountaineering and science history.

+As a highly motivated and curious individual, I approach my work with unwavering responsibility and integrity.

 :sunglasses: Notable works:

 - [Covid-Cough-Detection](https://github.com/trungnt13/Covid-Cough-Detection): using transformer and self-supervised learning for detecting covid from recorded cough audio file.